 Did you know...

-- Cycling is popular in WA, with around 373,300 Western Australians riding each week.
+• cycling is popular in WA, with around 373,300 Western Australians riding each week; and

-- Nearly one in every 10 of Perth's residents cycle in a typical week, with most people doing so for recreational purposes and just under half for transport.
+• more than one in 10 of Perth's residents’ cycle in a typical week, with most people doing so for recreation or exercise purposes and less than half for transport.

-Our member surveys ask our members their habits and thoughts on cycling in Western Australia.
-Our Active Travel Survey revealed:
+RAC member surveys ask members’ habits and thoughts on cycling in Western Australia.
+The Active Travel Survey revealed:

-- Women predominantly cited fear of sharing the road with motorists stops them from riding or riding more often, with many cycling less due to a lack of safe bike routes.
+• women predominantly cited fear of sharing the road with motorists stops them from riding or riding more often, with many cycling less due to a lack of safe bike routes; and

 Safety for people cycling

-Cyclists are some of the most vulnerable people on our roads due to their lack of protection and regular interaction with fast moving traffic.
-In 2023, five cyclists lost their lives on WA roads.
-From 2018 to 2022, 491 cyclists were killed or seriously injured.
+Cyclists are some of the most vulnerable people on roads due to the lack of protection and regular interaction with fast moving traffic.
+Safety issues highlight the need for more protected bike lanes, high quality shared paths, protected intersections and slow speed streets.

-Understanding and tackling the road safety challenges for people cycling is critical to encourage the uptake of riding while preventing deaths and serious injuries on our roads.
+Understanding and tackling road safety challenges for cyclists is critical to encourage cycling while preventing deaths and serious injuries on roads.

 Projects

-RAC supports a range of initiatives during Bike Month which runs across October:
+RAC supports a range of initiatives during Bike Month which runs across October which include:

-- Running repair and bike basics workshops on National Ride to Work Day
+• running repair workshops on National Ride to Work Day

-RAC also provides West Perth staff with eBikes to use when travelling locally during work time - and they can take them home overnight or on the weekend.
+RAC also provides staff with eBikes to use when travelling locally during work time - and they can take them home overnight or on the weekend.

 eRideables

-eRideables are a relatively new addition to mobility options and are part of the Active Travel group as they allow us to move around without using a car. eRideables are an attractive mode of transport as they require little physical effort and can overcome short distances very quicky.
-These modes provide convenient travel options at the beginning or end of a public transport trip and are popular, particularly for moving people between home and their place of work or study.
+eRideables, or an electric rideable device (which includes eScooters, eSkateboards, hoverboards, eSkates, and eUnicycles) represent a new way to travel.
+They require little physical effort and can overcome short distances quicky. eRideables are convenient at the beginning or end of a public transport trip and are increasingly popular for people moving between their home and place of work or study.

 Did you know...

-- The main reason members use an eRideable over other forms of active travel is that it’s quicker to get to their destination.
+RAC’s Active Travel Survey showed the main reasons members use an eRideable over other forms of active travel are:

 Safety for people on e-scooters